Avaiga/taipy-doc/docs/relnotes.md

 **`taipy-gui`**<br/>2.1

 - Charts now support polar, funnel, candlesticks and many other types of charts.<br/>
   See the [chart control](../manuals/gui/viselements/chart) section for details.
+- Developers can specify the location of the Taipy webapp, for debugging purposes.<br/>
+  Use the `--webapp-path` command line option to use that.

 **`taipy-core`** *<br/>2.1

 - New data node named `MongoCollectionDataNode`.
 It represents the data from a MongoDB collection.
 - The parent entities of a data node, a task, or a pipeline can be accessed via `DataNode.get_parents()^`, `Task.get_parents()^`, or `Pipeline.get_parents()^`, or by passing the data node entity, task entity or pipeline entity to the function `taipy.get_parents()^`.
 - The data node caching mechanism now also takes into account the date and time of the last modification of a file caused by either Taipy execution or an external factor.
 This behavior is limited to file-based data nodes: CSV, Excel, JSON, and pickle data nodes only.
 - Added support for [modin](https://modin.readthedocs.io/en/stable/) as the new exposed type.
 - Running the Core service is required to execute jobs.

 #### Improvements and changes